 What is the best rear tyre for eMTB trail riding in the UK?

-Should I run 2.4 or 2.6 tyres on an eMTB?
+Should I run 2.4in or 2.6in tyres on an eMTB?

-Do eMTB tyres need special casings?
+Do winter eMTB tyres need to be different?